 Carbon emissions are referred to throughout this document.
 Carbon dioxide in our atmosphere is the principle contributor to global heating due to the sheer volume of it that exists and its long lifespan.
 However, a number of other greenhouse gases contribute including methane, nitrous oxide and f-gases.
 Some of these are far more significant in terms of their potency measured in carbon equivalent, but they exist in much smaller volumes and have shorter lifespans.
-Therefore, all greenhouse gas emissions need to be reduced, however, it is the carbon emissions that are most important and as such are generally the focus for action.
+Therefore, all greenhouse gas emissions need to be reduced and we will produce action plans to take action on all of them.
+Carbon emissions will be the major focus for action due to their prevalence and the opportunities for reduction that exist, but reducing methane in particular can have much quicker effects due to its shorter lifespan, so this must also be explored.